 - A gender diverse workforce deals better with stress and other work-related mental challenges as the team members help each other out emotionally.
-It brings a family feeling or the sense of belonging to the organisation.
+It brings a family feeling or a sense of belonging to the organisation.

 - A diverse workforce helps reduce workplace harassment issues and other deplorable behaviour against women.
-The social work environment at office may take the reputation of the company a notch higher.
+The social work environment at the office may take the reputation of the company a notch higher.